 - Remove cooked flatbread to a plate and cover with a tea towel to keep warm.
 Repeat for remaining flatbreads.

-- Serve with your favorite toppings and enjoy!
+- Serve with your favorite toppings or fillings, and enjoy!

 Notes

 - Keep the balls of dough covered, so they do not dry out.
-The flatbread dough is really pliable and easy to roll out when it is warm.
+The flatbread dough is pliable and easy to roll out when it is warm.

-- Don't cook the flatbread too long as it will dry and crack and won't bend easily.
+- Don't cook the flatbread too long, as it will dry and crack and won't bend easily.
 Instead, Cook until they have light golden brown spots.

 - To make it gluten-free, use gluten-free flour.